rfuzzo/tes3-mods/Immersive Vehicles/README.md

 ## Special thanks to

 - The MCM community for immense help on diverse features over the long time I worked on this mod
-- DimNussen for the mushroomdola models
+- DimNussens for the mushroomdola models
 - TR Data team for the sailboat mesh
 - The MWSE team for MWSE
 - The CSSE team for CSSE